getdish/dish/docs/nate.md

   - normalize/direct-mutate
   - mutate() should automatically add __typename if nothing else exists otherwise really confusing that mutations silently fail

-  1. initial family/friends launch at end of month

-    - have mailing list that actually emails once a month with new release
-    - improve some profiles and some onboarding

   2. prototype playlists / improve home (bonus)

      - in general playlists are fun and affect regions a bit (may lessen need)